determined-ai/determined/docs/reference/training/api-keras-reference.rst

  Deprecated APIs
 #################

-The following APIs have been deprecated as of Determined XXYYZZ and will be removed in a future version.
+The following APIs have been deprecated as of Determined 0.38.0 and will be removed in a future version.
 Please migrate your ``TFKerasTrial``-based training to use the new :class:`~determined.keras.DeterminedCallback` instead.